 Panasonic GX80 versus Canon 70D

 The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Canon EOS 70D are two digital cameras that were revealed to the public, respectively, in April 2016 and July 2013.
 The GX80 is a mirrorless interchangeable lens camera, while the 70D is a DSLR.
-The cameras are based on a Four Thirds (GX80) and an APS-C sensor.
+The cameras are based on a Four Thirds (GX80) and an APS-C (70D) sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 20 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic GX80 and the Canon 70D are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GX80 – represents the basis for the calculations across all the size and weight measures).